PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Achieving Correct Secure

 \subsubsection{Input Encoding}

 Recall that we employ two users with special roles.
-For the simplicity of the presentation, we assume the first two users (user 1 \& 2) must participate in the polynomial evaluation and act as the special users, but any ordinary user can replace them.
+For the simplicity of the presentation, we assume that the first two users (user 1 \& 2) have to participate in the polynomial evaluation and act as the special users, but any other ordinary user can replace them.